USS Honolulu Survivor Charles Mitchell

 When we discuss the attack on Pearl Harbor, we’re often so focused on the eight battleships that were the prime targets of the Japanese attack that we almost forget that many other ships were present during the attack.
 Though the battleships bore the brunt of the damage, they weren’t the only ones to suffer.

-One such ship was the USS Honolulu (CL-48), a light cruiser stationed at Pearl Harbor.
-During the attack, the Honolulu suffered minor damage from a near-miss bomb.
+One such ship was the Honolulu, a light cruiser stationed at Pearl Harbor.
+During the attack, she suffered minor damage from a near-miss bomb.
 Her hull was struck by debris, though the damage was easily repaired.
 On board the Honolulu, however, were men who suffered more than the ship herself, both physically and mentally.

-One of these men, Charles Mitchell, passed away on September 28th, 2017, at the age of 94.
-Having survived the attack on Pearl Harbor, he could vividly remember the details of December 7th, 1941, specifically when the bomb exploded nearby.
+Having survived the attack on Pearl Harbor, Charles Mitchell could vividly remember the details of December 7th, 1941, specifically the bomb that exploded nearby.

 Mitchell had been working below decks on the Honolulu when the bomb dropped from the sky, barely missing her hull.
 Though the ship wasn’t struck directly, the damage was enough to trap Mitchell, a powder man, in his station.
 For the duration of the attack, Mitchell was trapped inside the Honolulu.